 While there’s no cure for migraine, there are likely certain things that trigger your attacks.
 If you haven’t identified yours yet, start tracking your migraine attacks and see if there are any trends.
 Some common triggers are:

 For instance, maybe a trigger is noise, and your desk is right next to a common area.
 Or, maybe scent is one, and you work next to a person who wears way too much cologne.
 In addition, you may be able to get rid of some triggers on your own.
-If dehydration is a big one for you, you can make sure to take a large water bottle.
-Others, though, are in the control of your workplace.
+If dehydration is a big one for you, you can make sure to take a large water bottle and even mix in a hydration supplement like Cove's Oasis.

-No matter how many accommodations you and your boss may put in place, though, you may still get a migraine at work.
+No matter how many accommodations you and your boss may put in place, though, you may still experience an attack at work.
 Be prepared for the possibility.
 Keep some of your acute medications at your desk and devise a plan of action.
 Perhaps there’s a dark, quiet room you can duck into for a bit.
 Or maybe you can rest in your car with some noise-canceling headphones and sunglasses.

 April, for example, always keeps sumatriptan on her and in her office.
-When she gets a migraine at work, for she takes some sumatriptan, turns off the ringer on her phone, and tries to push forward.
+When she gets a headache at work, for she takes some sumatriptan, turns off the ringer on her phone, and tries to push forward.
 This plan works for her, but something different might be better for you.
-Figure out what should be in your “first aid migraine kit,” and always keep it stocked.
+Figure out what should be in your migraine kit, and always keep it stocked.

 When you’re looking for your next gig, try finding somewhere that has less exposure to your main triggers.
 Remember—an interview is just as much about you getting a feel for the company as it is about them getting a feel for you.
 Talk to different people who work there.
 Ask them what management and HR is like.
 Are there work from home options?
 Can you flex your schedule?
 What’s their stance on accommodations?
 Are the leave policies super strict?